 Food stamps were one of the few remaining safety nets not shredded by Republican legislators.
 Candidates like Mitt Romney (left) and Rick Santorum have made it clear that, if elected, they would tear holes in the rest of the protection created over the years.

 That’s nothing new for conservatives who seem to think that everyone can survive even if government leaves them alone to drown.
-We saw how well that worked in the Depression of the 1930s or any of the preceding economic downturns of the 1800s.
+We saw how well that worked in the Depression of the 1930s or during any of the preceding economic downturns of the 1800s.

 And not just in this country.
 History is replete with examples of how those who are in power pander to racism as a way of maintaining their position.
 The division of society into “we” and “they” guarantees that the majority divides into groups and despise each other, rather than working together to achieve common goals.